demisto/content/Integrations/JiraV2/README.md

 ---
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
-1. jira-issue-query
+1. Search Jira issues: jira-issue-query
-2. jira-get-issue
+2. Fetch an issue: jira-get-issue
-3. jira-create-issue
+3. Create an issue: jira-create-issue
-4. jira-issue-upload-file
+4. Upload a file to an issue: jira-issue-upload-file
-5. jira-issue-add-comment
+5. Add a comment to an issue: jira-issue-add-comment
-6. jira-issue-add-link
+6. Create (or update) a link to an issue: jira-issue-add-link
-7. jira-edit-issue
+7. Edit an issue: jira-edit-issue
-8. jira-get-comments
+8. Get a ticket's comments: jira-get-comments
-9. jira-delete-issue
+9. Delete an issue: jira-delete-issue
-10. jira-get-id-offset
+10. Get the ID offset: jira-get-id-offset

-### 1. jira-issue-query
+### 1. Search Jira issues
 ---
 Queries Jira issues.